wind2008hxy/arc-theme/README.md

 For installing the theme by compiling it from the source code, see [INSTALL.md](https://github.com/jnsh/arc-theme/blob/master/INSTALL.md) for build instructions, list of dependencies, build options and additional details.

-## Bugs
+## Issues

-If you find a bug, or have a suggestion for improving the theme, please open an issue at <https://github.com/jnsh/arc-theme/issues>.
+If you are experiencing any kind of issues, found a bug, or have a suggestion for improving the theme, please open an issue at <https://github.com/jnsh/arc-theme/issues>.

+Some known issues are addressed in [common problems](https://github.com/jnsh/arc-theme/wiki/Common-problems).

 ## Contributing